hostinger/fireactions/docs/user-guide/overview.md

-# Intro

-Putting it simply, Fireactions is an orchestrator for GitHub runners.

 ## Why Fireactions?

 Essentially, we needed a reliable and fast way to run self-hosted GitHub runners on our own infrastructure.
 We wanted to have the same level of control and security as with GitHub hosted runners, but without the limitations of the hosted runners (e.g. long startup times, limited resources, etc.).